Automotive Testing Expo Europe celebrates its 20th anniversary in style!

 Finally, UTAC CERAM’s marketing manager, Reinhard Wirtz, commented on the quality of the leads established at the show: “I’ve had conversations with some major OEMs, Tier 1s and startups that all look promising.
 There’s been a really good mix of companies here and we have made better contacts than any previous year, so I’m very happy with this year’s show.
 It’s a very good place for our company to be.
 The gala dinner was also very impressive, an excellent event!”

-Automotive Testing Expo Europe 2019 will take place from 21-23 May 2019, in Halls 7, 8, 9 and 10 of the Stuttgart Messe, Germany.
+Automotive Testing Expo Europe 2019 will take place May 21, 22, 23, 2019, in Halls 7, 8, 9 and 10 of the Stuttgart Messe, Germany.
 Make sure to visit www.testing-expo.com to keep up to date with the information you need to start planning your trip!